Call us: 01444 237070

 Why are tripods sometimes not allowed?

-Even if you have the smallest and lightest tripod, you may get asked to pack it away when shooting in certain tourist hotspots, busy city squares, in museums or galleries.
-Generally this is to avoid trip hazards, which the legs can cause, or to enforce restrictions on commercial photography.
+Even if you have the smallest and lightest tripod, you may still be asked to pack it away when shooting in certain tourist hotspots, busy city squares, museums or galleries.
+This is usually to avoid trip hazards caused by tripod legs, or to enforce restrictions on commercial tripod photography.

-A tripod elevates the casual snapping tourist to a commercial photographer in the eyes of some local authorities, which may require that you obtain a permit for photography.
-Some natural locations may prohibit the use of tripods in order to protect sensitive habitats.
+In the eyes of some local authorities, using a tripod can elevate a casual tourist to a commercial photographer, which may require you to obtain a permit.
+Some natural locations may also prohibit the use of tripods in order to protect sensitive habitats.

-Regardless of the rationale, always respect the situation you’re in, no matter how keen you are to capture a unique, or specific shot.
+Regardless of the rationale, always respect the situation you are in, no matter how keen you are to capture a unique or specific shot.

 Aluminium travel tripod by Peak Design showing max. height